lourd/descioli.com/data/stories/mediatedMatter/mediatedMatter.md

 ![Me and Steven cheesin' it up in front of the test bed after a successful experiment 🤓](./meandsteve.jpg)

 When I got my position at the lab I had just transferred schools and was eager to work on something cool outside of my classes.
 MIT was reknowned for encouraging undergraduate research.
-It was so common that the abbreviation of the program was a verb in MIT-speak: "UROPing".
+It was so common that the abbreviation of the program that facilitated undergraduate research was a verb in MIT-speak: "UROPing."
 Getting a position in the Media Lab was a dream come true!
 And one that involved 3D printing, no less.
 I had done extracurricular research on 3D printing a year before at USAFA that ended up being a significant factor in getting into MIT.
-In a year I'd gone from working late nights in an electronics lab by myself to being in one of the most beautiful buildings I'd ever seen surrounded by hundreds of brilliant people working all kinds of clever, futuristic projects. 😲 💙 <small>_and 👋 imposter syndrome!_</small>
+In a year I'd gone from working late nights in a backroom electronics lab by myself to being surrounded by hundreds of brilliant people working all kinds of clever, futuristic projects in one of the most beautiful buildings I'd ever seen. 😲 💙 <small>_and 👋 imposter syndrome!_</small>

 # KUKA Robot Language